Food Plots

 Spring Planting Dates by Region

 Spring is prime time for perennial clover and chicory.
 You want soil temps above 50°F and enough moisture for germination.
+For clover variety recommendations, see our breakdown of the best clover for deer food plots.

 Region Clover Chicory Alfalfa